NNPDF/nnpdf/doc/sphinx/source/get-started/python-tools.md

 pytest --pyargs --mpl validphys
 ```

-just note that if you do not put the `--mpl` flag then the test will just check
+Just note that if you do not put the `--mpl` flag then the test will just check
 that the function runs without error, and won't check that the output matches to
 baseline.